-- The braking distance off-road is significantly longer than the braking distance on paved roads.
+- Drive as smoothly as possible and avoid jerky driving movements. - The braking distance off-road is significantly longer than the braking distance on paved roads.
 Therefore, drive slowly in curves and on downhill stretches.
-Do not overload the vehicle. - Before using the 4-wheel drive for the first time, read the manufacturer's operating and maintenance manual (4x4 Dangel). - Whenever using the 4-wheel drive, observe the safety instructions in the manufacturer's operating and maintenance manual (4x4 Dangel).

-The 4-wheel drive (4WD mode) is not a permanent four-wheel drive and may only be engaged on low traction surfaces.
+Do not overload the vehicle. - Before using the 4-wheel drive for the first time, read the manufactur-► er's operating and maintenance manual (4x4 Dangel). - Whenever using the 4-wheel drive, observe the safety instructions in the manufacturer's operating and maintenance manual (4x4 Dangel). - The 4-wheel drive (4WD mode) is not a permanent four-wheel drive ► and may only be engaged on low traction surfaces.
 In normal road traffic, only operate the vehicle with 2-wheel drive (2WD mode).